Gahvara: Production

 Gahvara marks the directorial debut of Tariq Mohammad, who previously worked as a screenwriter for Indian television series such as Kareena Kareena and feature films including Sweetie Weds NRI, Dil Hai Gray, Dear Dia, and Boondi Raita.
 Mohammad drew inspiration from his Indian Muslim cultural background, aiming to tell an authentic and realistic story rooted in his personal experiences.

 Release and reception

-Gahvara was screened at the 29th Kolkata International Film Festival (KIFF) on December 8 and 12, 2023, as part of the festival’s program running from December 5 to 12.
+Gahvara was screened at the 29th Kolkata International Film Festival (KIFF) on 8 and 12 December 2023, as part of the festival's program running from 5 to 12 December.
 The film was promoted via a joint Instagram post by Happy Cow Films and Himansh Kohli, inviting audiences to attend the screenings.

 Themes and analysis

 Gahvara addresses themes of grief, duty, and personal transformation within the context of Indian Muslim cultural practices.
 The construction of the funeral bier serves as a central metaphor for honoring tradition and navigating familial expectations.
-The film also explores the emotional toll of loss, particularly through Farhan’s response to his father’s death, and the strain it places on his relationships.
+The film also explores the emotional toll of loss, particularly through Farhan's response to his father's death, and the strain it places on his relationships.